Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Introduction

-EV3 has a number of desirable properties that merit elaboration: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=12pt] \item[\ding{43}] The explore step of EV3 can be used to perform hyperparameter tuning for losses and optimizers. \item[\ding{43}] Given sufficient training data or a sufficiently complex learning task \citep{feldman2019open}, the assess and adapt steps of EV3 could minimize overfitting by using a validation set. \item[\ding{43}] The assess and the adapt steps do not impose a differentiability constraint on the evaluation methods: indeed, all that is required is the ability to compare models (e.g. using preference-based human feedback). \item[\ding{43}] The adapt step can reject updates generated by the previous steps, ergo there is no requirement for any proposed update to lead to a better model.
-This has a few important corollaries: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=12pt] \item The gradients used to propose updates need not be unbiased, allowing for exploration in the sampling of gradient batches: e.g. boosted sampling \citep{schapire2012boosting} or keeping only particular types of samples \citep{hadsell2020embracing,soviany2022curriculum}. \item Distinct losses and optimizers can be used to generate updates when there is no clear winner. \item More generally, the explore step can utilize multiple sources of knowledge (e.g. different teacher models). \end{itemize} \item[\ding{43}] In the multi-objective setting, the adapt step can prioritize certain evaluation measures and deprioritize others in addition to updating the model. \end{itemize}
+EV3 has a number of desirable properties that merit elaboration: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=17pt] \item[\ding{43}] The explore step can be used to perform hyperparameter tuning for losses, optimizers, and schedules. \item[\ding{43}] Given sufficient training data or a sufficiently complex learning task \citep{feldman2019open}, the assess and the adapt steps of EV3 could minimize overfitting by using a validation set or unseen online data. \item[\ding{43}] The assess and the adapt steps do not impose a differentiability constraint on the evaluation methods: indeed, all that is required is the ability to compare models (\eg, using human feedback on preferences). \item[\ding{43}] In the adapt step, updates generated by the previous steps can be rejected, thus eliminating the necessity for every proposed update to result in an improved model.
+This has a few important corollaries: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=16pt] \item[\ding{226}] The gradients used to propose updates need not be unbiased, allowing for exploration in the sampling of gradient batches: \eg, boosted sampling \citep{schapire2012boosting} or keeping only particular types of samples \citep{hadsell2020embracing,soviany2022curriculum}. \item[\ding{226}] Distinct losses and optimizers can be used to generate updates when there is no clear winner. \item[\ding{226}] More generally, the explore step can utilize multiple sources of knowledge or supervision (\eg, different teacher models in knowledge distillation). \end{itemize} \item[\ding{43}] In the multi-objective setting, the adapt step can prioritize certain evaluation measures and deprioritize others in addition to updating the model. \end{itemize}